 The correct regulation of both ICOs and VCs will guarantee investor protection, market integrity and financial soundness.

-There is no way of regulating ICOs without looking at VCs.
+There is no way of regulating ICOs without looking at Virtual currencies.

 The regulation will not change the decentralised nature of cryptocurrency, but it will merely increase the security levels, which are much needed.

-Until cryptocurrency and ICO investments will be featured with a warning that one must be prepared to lose an entire investment, we can keep on wishing that they will ever reach a mainstream adoption.
+Until cryptocurrency and ICO investments are featured with a warning that one must be prepared to lose an entire investment, we can keep on wishing that they will ever reach mainstream adoption.

 The framework involved:

-- The Creation of a new Digital Innovation Authority
+- The MDIA Bill – the creation of a new Malta Digital Innovation Authority

-- Certification of DLT Platforms and related smart contracts
+- The TAS Bill – registration of Technology Service Providers and certification of DLT Platforms and related smart contracts

-- Process of approving an ICO developed by the MFSA (Malta Financial Services Authority)
+- The process of approving an ICO developed by the MFSA (Malta Financial Services Authority)

 As described by the Parliamentary Secretary for Financial Services, Digital Economy and Innovation within the Office of the Prime Minister – Silvio Schembri: